Discord-Kiwi/Lith/README.md

 ## Controls
 * Right-click human to get name, tribe, age, health, and hunger.
+* Find special wands in the "miscellaneous" tab in creative menu.
 * Use spawn wand to spawn a new tribe.
 * Use mutator wand to amplify mutations.
 * Use generation wand to amplify non-mutations.